jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

 * Consider, however, the number 10, which is easily representable in binary with 8 bits
 * One cannot represent this number with a single digit

-    * Although hex can be used, and an ``A`` can be displayed on a seven segment display, this misses the point
+    * Although hexadecimal can be used, and an ``A`` can be displayed on a seven segment display, this misses the point
     * The goal is to show decimal numerals
-    * Further, the same issue arises with hexadecimal numbers once the number 16 is hit
+    * And further, the same issue arises with hexadecimal numbers once the number 16 is hit

 * The system being designed can represent eight bit numbers